<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 Only two people can pull a permit for remodeling work – a licensed contractor or the homeowner of record.
 So, when you hire an unlicensed contractor, you must pull the permits yourself, except they’ll never tell you that.

-And when they finish the work, you’re left with a remodel that was never registered with the county, which means you can’t claim any additions like a second bathroom or addition when you try to list your home.
+And when they finish the work, you’re left with a remodel that was never registered with the county, which means you can’t claim any improvement like a second bathroom or addition when you try to list your home.

 And if you try to pay for the permits after the fact, you’ll find heavy fines attached to the standard fee.